wilsonmar/wilsonmar.github.io/_posts/2016-06-05-github-data-security.md

    `--msg-filter` rewrites commit message text.

-0. Remove (prune) commits which are now empty becuase the offending file they reference have been removed:
+0. Remove (prune) commits which are now empty because the offending file they reference have been removed:

    `git filter-branch -f --prune-empty`